-Class B shares mean the class of shares issued by the company, which offers less advantageous rights to the shareholders as compared to Class A shares.
-The shareholders of Class B shares have lower voting rights than the shareholders of Class A.
+Class B shares mean the class of shares issued by the company, which offers less advantageous rights to the shareholders than Class A shares.
+The shareholders of Class B shares have lower voting rights than those of Class A.

-Let us take an example to understand this concept in better manner.
+Let us take an example to understand this concept in a better manner.

-It is important to note here that the investor should read out the investment proposal or other documents with respect to shares issued, so as to understand which shares are classes.
-They should not get influenced by the nomenclature given the company as it may be misleading.
-For example, the company may name a class of shares as B shares but it may be entitled the investor to more voting power.
+It is important to note here that the investor should read the investment proposal or other documents concerning shares issued to understand which shares are classes.
+They should not get influenced by the terminology given by the company, as it may be misleading.
+For example, the company may name a class of shares as B shares, but it may entitle the investor to more voting power.

 Investing in B shares provides the following benefits –

-- The initial charges or commission involved in the purchase of these shares are less.
+- The initial charges or commission involved in purchasing these shares are less.

-- The fees payable on the sale of such shares may be exempted if held for a certain period of time say, five years or longer period of time.
+- The fees payable on the sale of such shares may be exempted if held for a certain period, say, five years or more extended period.

-- The investors of Class B have an option to convert the shares into Class A if they hold them for a particular period of time, normally long term.
+- The investors of Class B have an option to convert the shares into Class A if they hold them for a particular period, ordinarily long term.